 MJO: Or panning.
-And yeah actually that’s exactly what some people commented after our gig last week: that it reminded them of a gym class in primary school combined with marching band music.
+And yeah, actually, that’s exactly what some people commented on after our gig last week: that it reminded them of a gym class in primary school combined with marching band music.
 They had a lot of fun because it reminded them of something very common but at the same time something they never really thought about.
-The bleep test, pushups, snare drum rolls in a club.
+Imagine the bleep test, pushups, and snare drum rolls in a club.
 That’s the way we’ve grabbed on to the military-industrial complex.
 We think however, that governments should generally decrease their military budgets, or maybe rather consider adding some more drumming to it.

 RP: We are (not) pacifists though.

 MJO: But almost: using force to prevent a child from being run over by a car could be ok.